-People have always been curious about the natural world, including themselves and their behavior.
-(In fact, this is probably why you are studying psychology in the first place.)
+People have always been curious about the natural world, including themselves and their behaviour (in fact, this is probably why you are studying psychology in the first place).
 Science grew out of this natural curiosity and has become the best way to achieve detailed and accurate knowledge.
 Keep in mind that most of the phenomena and theories that fill psychology textbooks are the products of scientific research.
-In a typical introductory psychology textbook, for example, one can learn about specific cortical areas for language and perception, principles of classical and operant conditioning, biases in reasoning and judgment, and people's surprising tendency to obey authority.
+In a typical introductory psychology textbook, for example, one can learn about specific cortical areas for language and perception, principles of classical and operant conditioning, biases in reasoning and judgment, and people's surprising tendency to obey those in positions of authority.
 And scientific research continues because what we know right now only scratches the surface of what we can know.

 Scientific research is often classified as being either basic or applied.
-Basic research in psychology is conducted primarily for the sake of achieving a more detailed and accurate understanding of human behavior, without necessarily trying to address any particular practical problem.
+Basic research in psychology is conducted primarily for the sake of achieving a more detailed and accurate understanding of human behaviour, without necessarily trying to address any particular practical problem.
 The research of Mehl and his colleagues falls into this category.
 Applied research is conducted primarily to address some practical problem.
 Research on the effects of cell phone use on driving, for example, was prompted by safety concerns and has led to the enactment of laws to limit this practice.
 Although the distinction between basic and applied research is convenient, it is not always clear-cut.
 For example, basic research on sex differences in talkativeness could eventually have an effect on how marriage therapy is practiced, and applied research on the effect of cell phone use on driving could produce new insights into basic processes of perception, attention, and action.

 - Research in psychology can be described by a simple cyclical model.
 A research question based on the research literature leads to an empirical study, the results of which are published and become part of the research literature. - Scientific research in psychology is conducted mainly by people with doctoral degrees in psychology and related fields, most of whom are college and university faculty members.
-They do so for professional and for personal reasons, as well as to contribute to scientific knowledge about human behavior. - Basic research is conducted to learn about human behavior for its own sake, and applied research is conducted to solve some practical problem.
+They do so for professional and for personal reasons, as well as to contribute to scientific knowledge about human behaviour. - Basic research is conducted to learn about human behaviour for its own sake, and applied research is conducted to solve some practical problem.
 Both are valuable, and the distinction between the two is not always clear-cut.

 - 1. Practice: Find a description of an empirical study in a professional journal or in one of the scientific psychology blogs.
 Then write a brief description of the research in terms of the cyclical model presented here.
 One or two sentences for each part of the cycle should suffice. - 2.
-Practice: Based on your own experience or on things you have already learned about psychology, list three basic research questions and three applied research questions of interest to you.
+Practice: Based on your own experience or on things you have already learned about psychology, list three basic research questions and three applied research questions of interest to you. - 3.
+Watch the following TED Ed video, in which David H. Schwartz provides an introduction to two types of empirical studies along with some methods that scientists use to increase the reliability of their results: